playermissile/dli_tutorial/index.rst

 For overhead, ANTIC will typically steal 3 cycles to read the display list, 5 cycles if player/missile graphics are enabled, and 9 cycles for memory refreshing.
+Scrolling requires additional cycle stealing because ANTIC needs to fetch more memory.

-Graphics modes (modes 8 - F) have cycles stolen corresponding to the number of bytes-per-line used in that mode, in addition to the up-to 17 cycles stolen for ANTIC overhead.
-For example, mode E will use an additional 40 cycles, so in the context of writing a game, the typical number of cycles used could be 57 out of the 114 cycles per scan line.
-This means you typically have only half of the cycles available for your 6502 code!
+Bitmapped modes (modes 8 - F) have cycles stolen corresponding to the number of bytes-per-line used in that mode, in addition to the up-to 17 cycles stolen for ANTIC overhead.
+For example, mode E will use an additional 40 cycles, so in the context of writing a DLI for a game, the typical number of stolen cycles could be 57 out of the 114 cycles per scan line.

-Text modes are the worst-case scenario, because ANTIC must fetch the font glyphs in addition to its other work.
+Text modes steal additional cycles over bitmapped graphics modes, because ANTIC must fetch the font glyphs in addition to its other work.
 The first scan line of a font mode is almost entirely used by ANTIC and only a small number of cycles is available to the 6502.
 For normal 40-byte wide playfields, the first line of ANTIC modes 2 through 5 will yield at most about 30 cycles and subsequent lines about 60 cycles per scan line.
 Adding player/missile graphics and scrolling can reduce the available cycles to less than 10 on the first line and about 30 on subsequent lines!

 .. seealso::